antonfirsov/docs/2023/11-Nov/announcing-dotnet-8/announcing-dotnet-8.md

 ## .NET 8 support across Visual Studio family of tools

 We have a set of great tools that help you be the most productive in your development workflow and take advantage of .NET 8 today.
 Released alongside .NET 8, the [Visual Studio 2022 17.8 release](https://aka.ms/vs/v178GA) brings support for .NET 8, C# 12 language enhancements, and various new productivity features.
-[VS Code and C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) is a great way to get started with .NET 8 if you are learning and/or want to quickly kick the tires of the runtime and is available on Linux, macOS, or in a GitHub Codespace.
-The new [GitHub Codespaces template for .NET](https://github.com/codespaces), which comes is the SDK and a set of configured extensions, is one of the fastest ways to get started with .NET 8.
+[VS Code and C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) is a great way to get started with .NET 8 if you're learning and/or want to quickly kick the tires of the runtime and is available on Linux, macOS, or in GitHub Codespaces.
+The new [GitHub Codespaces template for .NET](https://github.com/codespaces), which comes with the .NET SDK and a set of configured extensions, is one of the fastest ways to get started with .NET 8.

 ### Additional features in .NET 8: